peterm95018/nodejs-leaflet/README.md

 # nodejs-leaflet ldapauth branch

+In September 2016, I went back to this project.
+It had become nonfunctional due to my use of some earlier versions of libraries.
+That is resolved in this branch.

 In October 2015, to make it more useful, I changed the local authentication to use our LDAP and CruzID Blue process.
 Upon successful authentication, we drop the authenticated user on a "profile" page that outputs their LDAP object info.

 More background is in the README of the master branch of this project.